ipfs/specs/src/routing/http-routing-v1.md

   ```

 - `ProvideResults` is a list of results in the same order as the `Providers` in the request, and the schema of each object is determined by the `Protocol` of the corresponding write object
-  - This may contain output information such as TTLs, errors, etc.
+  - Returned list MAY contain entry-specific information such as server-specific TTL, per-entry error message, etc. Fields which are not relevant, can be omitted.
-  - It is undefined whether the server will allow partial results <!-- TODO: maybe add Error field to `announcement` schema and use it in responses ?  -->
+  - In error scenarios, a client can check for presence of non-empty `Error` field (top level, or per `ProvideResults` entry) to learn about the reason why PUT failed.
 - The work for processing each provider record should be idempotent so that it can be retried without excessive cost in the case of full or partial failure of the request

 ## Peer Routing API